While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 The idea suggests that even if an animal is not visibly injured, taking what their body produces for human benefit (such as milk, eggs, or honey) comes with moral issues of their own.

-For example, honey is produced by bees for their own survival and functioning as a colony, it is their winter food source.
-From a rights perspective, removing it for human use prioritises our interests over theirs.
+For example, honey is produced by bees for their own survival and healthy functioning as a colony, it is primarily intended as their winter food source.
+From a rights perspective, removing it for human use prioritises our interests over theirs, and takes something from them that we do not have a right to.

 Not everyone will agree with this framing, especially those who prioritise only reducing pain or suffering, but for vegans, bodily autonomy is a meaningful part of the ethical discussion.